-|Department for Transport Regulations||Basic|
+|Department for Transport Regulations||basic|

-|Working in a care or residential home with adults||DHSSPS standards||Enhanced|
+|Working in a care or residential home with adults||DHSSPS standards||enhanced|

-|Working in domiciliary care with adults||DHSSPS standards||Enhanced|
+|Working in domiciliary care with adults||DHSSPS standards||enhanced|

-|Working in a day care setting with children and childminding||DHSSPS standards||Enhanced|
+|Working in a day care setting with children and childminding||DHSSPS standards||enhanced|

-|Taxi driving licence||Road Traffic (NI) Order 1981||Enhanced, but without a barred list check|
+|Taxi driving licence||Road Traffic (NI) Order 1981||enhanced, without a barred list check|

-|Fostering of children||Childrens Act 1989 or Childrens(NI) Order 1987||Enhanced|
+|Fostering of children||Childrens Act 1989 or Childrens(NI) Order 1987||enhanced|

-|Adoption of children||Adoption (NI) Order 1987||Enhanced|
+|Adoption of children||Adoption (NI) Order 1987||enhanced|

 |Nature of work||Type of check|

-|Posts in the Northern Ireland Civil Service and certain other public bodies||Basic|
+|Posts in the Northern Ireland Civil Service and certain other public bodies||basic|

-|Working within the security guarding sector||
+|Working within the security guarding industry||

-*The Security Industry Authority will sponsor this
+*The Security Industry Authority sponsors this

 Can an applicant be given a job if convictions are disclosed?